ashiven/household-planner/README.md

 <img src="./assets/demo.gif"/>
 </div>

-**Housekeepy** is a simple application that organizes your household and prevents any fights about who should do what and when and how often.
+**Housekeepy** is a simple application that organizes your household and prevents fights about who should do what and when and how often.
 Given a list of members and regular household tasks, it automatically assigns these tasks each day and sends all members a notification on their chosen messaging service.

 ## Table of Contents